lake-wg/authz/draft-selander-lake-authz.md

 V SHOULD access the resources exposed by W through the protocol indicated by the scheme in LOC_W URI.
 In case the scheme indicates "https", V SHOULD perform a TLS handshake with W and use HTTP.
 In case the scheme indicates "coaps", V SHOULD perform a DTLS handshake with W and access the same resources using CoAP.
-In both cases, V MUST use the client authentication to authenticate to W, using the certificate containing the PK_V public key.
+In both cases, V MUST perform client authentication to authenticate to W, using a certificate containing the PK_V public key.

 ## HTTP URIs